What You Need to Know About Hiking Japan’s Iconic Mt. Asama in 2023

 Since the Karuizawa trail is closed, the easiest way to access Asama is via a bus from Komoro Station.

-Takamine Kogen is currently the best way to hike close to Asama.
 There are a couple of different bus stop signs outside of Komoro Station.
 Go to the first bus sign closest to the station.
+That is where the bus will come to take you to Takamine Kogen.

 You don’t need to get a ticket beforehand.
 Once the bus arrives, the driver will ask you where you are headed.
 Say the Takamine Kogen Hotel.
 That’s where the trail starts.
 You will then pay 1,070 Yen by putting your money through a machine on the bus.